FlowFuse/website/src/handbook/marketing/boilerplate.md

 Node-RED is very popular in the manufacturing industry for collecting factory data at the edge and transmitting it to a database or the cloud.
 Its visual programming environment makes it easy for non-traditional software developers to create custom applications that accelerate innovation on the factory floor.

-FlowFuse and Node-RED makes it possible for manufacturing companies to build bespoke, flexible, and resilient applications that solve a business problem and drive forward transformation.
+FlowFuse and Node-RED makes it possible for manufacturing companies to build bespoke, flexible, and resilient applications that solve a business problem and accelerate transformation.